mastodon/fediverse_auxiliary_service_provider_specifications/general/v0.1/registration.md

 }
 ```

-TODO: Do we want / need to JWT to be signed?

 A provider SHOULD offer a way to re-generate the OAuth credentials and
 this token in case it gets lost or an instance needs to be reinstalled
 from scratch.